 sounds (like for instance a hazard alarm or telephone ring) don't need to be

-shipped as audio files anymore.
+shipped as binary files anymore.
 In the latest code buffers are also used to

 set filters and effects.
 Now (almost) all of the sound expericence can be